SepDynamics/transit/apps/frontend/README.md

 defaults to same-origin API requests unless `API_URL` or `VITE_API_HOST` is set.

-The bundled API contract lives at `public/static/transit.openapi.yaml`.
+The bundled API schema lives at `public/static/transit.openapi.yaml`.
-The expected backend runtime is `scripts/transit/api.py`.